“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

-Norman’s past makes reference to his attempts at an acting career (he has an aptitude for learning lines, recalling swathes of dialogue and reminding Sir of opening lines) That he was attracted to a profession which is about performance & pretence is telling.
-That it represented something important to him and fulfilled a need is illuminated in a beautifully played moment by Reece, when Norman acts out a scene from ‘Outward Bound’ with animated enjoyment.
+Norman’s past makes reference to his attempts at an acting career (he has an aptitude for learning lines, recalling large swathes of dialogue and reminding Sir of opening lines) That he was attracted to a profession which is all about performance and pretence is telling.
+That it represented something important and fulfilled a need in him is illuminated in a beautifully played moment by Reece, when Norman acts out a scene from ‘Outward Bound’ with animated enjoyment.

 Shearsmith’s creative decision to foreground Norman’s campness in his portrayal – through gesture, a fluidity in his body language and an exaggerated tone to his voice – reinforces the idea that performance is a form of protection for Norman.
 Camp is heightened behaviour, in which ostentatiousness and artifice are used to form an impression of command and being in control.
 There is a dynamism and energy associated with camp which Norman uses to bolster his position and own sense of usefulness and importance.
 Amplified energetic endeavours – he keeps himself busy and immersed in activity – are a distraction from his fraying inner doubts and done to convince himself that he is indispensable to Sir.
 There is such an energy and drive to Shearsmith’s performance in Act I. The liveliness and forced cheerfulness (“It’s a disease…hopefulness” as Madge terms it) he gives Norman is discernible and striking.
 You really get a sense of the dresser’s desperation behind it and the feeling that he is not only trying to rescue Sir but also save himself.